write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 [Presenter(s) name, title, and bio]

 AGENDA
-7:00 to 7:05 - Icebreaker activity
-7:05 to 7:10 - Announcements
+7:00 to 7:10 - Announcements and icebreaker
 7:10 to 8:00 - Presentation and Q&A
-8:00 to 8:15 - Optional breakout rooms by meetup - Stay a few minutes after the presentation to meet with your local meetup organizers and members to say hi to other people in your area!
+8:00 to 8:30 - Optional breakout rooms by meetup.
+Stay a few minutes after the presentation to meet with your local meetup organizers and members to say hi to other people in your area!

 SPONSORING MEETUPS:
 The Quorum program brings together various local Write the Docs meetup chapters that are in a common time zone to provide quarterly super meetups over Zoom throughout the year.

+The [sponsoring meetup] is hosting this month's Quorum event: [link]

-The following U.S. East Coast and Central meetups are sponsoring this Meetup event:
+The following Canada/U.S. East Coast and Central meetups are sponsoring this Meetup event:

 Austin, TX - https://www.meetup.com/WriteTheDocs-ATX-Meetup/
 Detroit, MI/Windsor, CAN (our host meetup!) - https://www.meetup.com/write-the-docs-detroit-windsor/